Divyansh1405/Python-Projects/Scientific-Calculator/Readme.txt

 This is Python code for a Scientific Calculator using tkinter as a GUI.
-This is a very attractive calculator
+This is a very attractive calculator with dark and light theme.